HomeBlogWhy Student Visas Get Refused in 2026: Nigerian Guide to Approval

 Officers look for patterns that suggest you don't actually want to study.
 For example:

-- •Your financial documents suggest you would need to work more than the legal limit to afford your course.
-Student visa holders are restricted to a maximum of 48 hours per fortnight (approximately 24 hours per week) during study periods under current Australian visa conditions.
-If your budget only works if you work beyond this limit, immigration will question whether study is your real priority — and you would be at risk of breaching your visa conditions.
+• Your financial documents suggest you would need to work more than the legal limit to afford your course.
+Student visa holders are restricted to a maximum of 48 hours per fortnight during study periods under current Australian visa conditions (as of 1 July 2023).
+If your budget only works if you work beyond this limit, immigration will question whether study is your real priority - and you would be at risk of breaching your visa conditions.

 What to do instead: Write a specific, personal statement explaining why this exact course at this exact university matters for your career.
 Show genuine research.
 Mention specific lecturers, subjects, or campus features.
 Enroll at a legitimate institution with full-time study commitments.
 Ensure your financial capacity means you can study comfortably within the legal 48-hours-per-fortnight work limit.